MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding

-\paragraph{Vision Transformer.} Finally, we include two recent Vision Transformer (ViT) models -- \textit{DINOv2} \cite{caronEmergingPropertiesSelfSupervised2021, oquab2024dinov2learningrobustvisual} and \textit{CLIP} \cite{radfordLearningTransferableVisual2021}.
+{} (3) Vision Transformers.
+Finally, we include two recent Vision Transformer (ViT) models -- \textit{DINO} \cite{caronEmergingPropertiesSelfSupervised2021, oquab2024dinov2learningrobustvisual} and \textit{CLIP} \cite{radfordLearningTransferableVisual2021}.
 These models differ from CNNs by relying primarily on self-attention mechanisms, performing scaled dot-product attention over image patches to build global representations. \textit{CLIP} learns an aligned representation between modalities (language and visual features).